tmpbeing/ash/documentation/topics/advanced/multi-step-actions.md

 # Complex & Multi-Step Actions

 Multi-step actions in Ash allow you to create sophisticated workflows that coordinate multiple changes or processes together.
-Often business logic crosses multiple resources, and we often want it to be transcational.
+Often business logic crosses multiple resources, and we often want it to be transactional.
 By leveraging action lifecycle hooks, you can build powerful domain-specific operations.
 This guide will explore how to build and use multi-step actions using a helpdesk example.
 In some cases, hooks can grow to a point where they are unwieldy.
 You should use hooks for small-to-medium complexity workflows for simplicity's sake.
 If you need more, look into [reactor](/documentation/topics/advanced/reactor.md), which is the "big kahuna" of orchestrating complex multi-step workflows.

 > ### Durable Workflows {: .info}
 >
-> For durabile workflows, we suggest to use Oban.
-We provide tools to integrate with oban in [AshOban](hexdocs.pm/ash_oban).
+> For durable workflows, we suggest to use Oban.
+We provide tools to integrate with Oban in [AshOban](hexdocs.pm/ash_oban).
 AshOban supports very specific types of common workflows, like "triggers" that run periodically for resources, and "scheduled actions" which run generic actions on a cron.
-You should not be afraid to write "standard" oban jobs and code where possible.
+You should not be afraid to write "standard" Oban jobs and code where possible.
 Don't bend over backwards trying to fit everything into AshOban.

 ## Action Lifecycle Hooks